• Communications

 Follow these five best practices for delivering more effective sales presentations through video, which will help you engage your audience and ensure your pitch won’t be forgotten.

-Your slide deck doesn’t sell your solution, you do.
-Why then do so many reps present slides with a voiceover to prospective clients?
+Your slide deck doesn’t sell your solution; you do.
+So why do so many reps present slides with a voiceover to prospective clients?

-When you can’t present your pitch in-person, showing video of both you and your slides or you and a screen share is the next best thing to presenting live.
-Most video conferencing solutions will allow you to show your screen and show video of yourself at the same time.
-So be sure to share your webcam video and share the presentation on your screen.
+When you can’t present your pitch in person, showing a video of both you and your slides or you and a screen share is the next best thing to presenting live.
+Most video conferencing solutions will allow you to show your screen and a video of yourself at the same time.
+So be sure to share your webcam video and the presentation on your screen.

-This type of video sales presentation enables you to reinforce the messages you want to highlight, and helps ensure prospects are engaged for the entire presentation.
+This type of video sales presentation enables you to reinforce the messages you want to highlight and helps ensure prospects are engaged throughout the presentation.

-A video presentation that shows more than just your slides may even bolster your win rate — studies have shown that including a presenter in a recorded presentation helps humanize the delivery, enabling you to make use of the 90 percent of human communication that is non-verbal.
-And it helps your prospects too — eye contact makes your words more memorable, so they’re more likely to retain the information you presented.
+A video presentation that shows more than just your slides may even bolster your win rate.
+Studies have shown that including a presenter in a recorded presentation helps humanize the delivery, enabling you to use the 90 percent of human communication that is non-verbal.
+And it helps your prospects, too—eye contact makes your words more memorable, so they’re more likely to retain the information you presented.

-So why do so many reps spend the first 10-15 minutes going over the basics of who their company is and what they provide?
+So why do so many reps spend the first 10-15 minutes explaining the basics of their company and its offerings?

 Make your prospects happy by saving them time.
 Steal a page from Amazon, LinkedIn, (and in all likelihood, your own Learning & Development team) and flip your meeting instead.